tsikorksi/keyword-search/README.md

 # keyword-search
-Using a browser keyword, instantly jump to a webpage in your browser This way for example with the keyword "in" you can instantly jump to your mail box by typing "in mail" in your search bar.
+Using a browser keyword, instantly jump to a webpage in your browser.

+This way for example with the keyword "in" you can instantly jump to your mail box by typing "in mail" in your search bar.

 ## Setup